 On the surface, resentment is a simple matter of being upset with someone for the pain their selfish actions have caused you.
 When we resent someone, the focus can quickly shift from “He did this to me,” to “What is it about me that made him do this?”

 In essence, resentment can very quickly turn into self-blame which is unproductive and an inaccurate view of what happened.
-As I always tell my clients: a sex addict has a problem.
+As I always tell my clients: the person with the sex addiction has a problem.
 You didn’t cause this problem and you can’t cure it.
 It is not your burden to bear, because it isn’t your fault.

 Yet, when left to sit for too long, resentment does become an unfocused and self-defeating force in your life.
 Anyone would feel betrayed and resentful after what happened, but when that emotion begins eating away at your life, clouding your every thought, and informing your every action, it is harming you much more than it is helping you process your situation.